nan-hub/BIOSTAT-285-Advanced-topics-Machine-Learning/README.md

 ### HW2:
 `Rmarkdown`
-- Linear Discriminant Analysis, Quadratic Discriminant Analysis and Logistic Regression
+- Perform Linear Discriminant Analysis, Quadratic Discriminant Analysis and Logistic Regression on `Auto` dataset to predict whether a given car gets high or low gas mileage.
+Compare the results from the three methods with confusion matrix.
 - Cubic splines and natural cubic splines

 ### HW3: